Why Your Therapist Isn't Helping (And What Actually Works for Anxiety)

 Stop Wasting Time on the Wrong Therapy

 You've already done months of therapy.
 You've already invested money, time, and emotional energy.
-Book a ₹400 assessment with an MD who specializes in reprocessing-based trauma work.
+Book an assessment with an MD who specializes in reprocessing-based trauma work.
 Just 15 minutes.
 We'll figure out if EMDR is the missing piece for you.

 The Real Problem Isn't Your Therapist